naresh29s/Redis-Datastucture-beyond-caching-telcom/README.md

 ## 🗄️ Redis Data Structures

-This section documents all Redis data types and key patterns used in the Oil & Gas demo application.
+This section documents all Redis data types and key patterns used in the AT&T Network Operations demo application.
 Understanding these structures will help you explore the data in Redis and see how different modules work together.

 ### Overview of Data Types Used